Controlling Large Language Model Agents with Entropic Activation Steering: A closer look at the uncertainty over actions of an LLM agent

 \section{A closer look at the uncertainty over actions of an LLM agent}

-\textbf{Experimental setting}~~ Following previous work~\citep{Krishnamurthy2024CanLL}, we employ two-armed Gaussian bandits with different means $\mu_0, \mu_1$, which we vary depending on the experiment, and variances $\sigma_0 = 10, \sigma_1 = 10$ unless otherwise specified.
+\textbf{Experimental setting}~~ Following previous work~\citep{Krishnamurthy2024CanLL}, we consider two-armed Gaussian bandits with different means $\mu_0, \mu_1$, which we vary depending on the experiment.
+For ease of analysis, we keep the variances common and fixed to $\sigma_0 = 10, \sigma_1 = 10$ unless otherwise specified.
 We describe the task to the agent with the prompt in Prompt~\ref{prm:base_prompt}, reported in the appendix (which also reports examples of interactions), in which the two arms are described to the agent as Buttons that it can press.
 The agent is instructed to evaluate both options in order to maximize its score over time.
 We use the ReAct prompting~\citep{yao2022react} strategy, which asks the LLM to produce a thought before selecting a particular action.
 In addition to increasing the reliability of the agent at generating valid actions, inspecting thoughts will also allow us to qualitatively inspect the agent's expression of its subjective uncertainty.
 For each round of interaction, we generate $25$ different completions, parse actions from them, and randomly sample from the valid actions.
 When estimating the entropy of the action distribution, we consider the set of these valid actions.
 We study LLMs based on the Transformer architecture~\citep{vaswani2017attention}.
-We focus on \texttt{Mixtral-8x7B}~\citep{Jiang2024MixtralOE}, and report results on \texttt{DBRX}~\citep{DBRX2024} in the appendix.
+We focus on \texttt{Mixtral-8x7B}~\citep{Jiang2024MixtralOE}, and also report results for \texttt{DBRX}~\citep{DBRX2024} in Section~\ref{sec:generalizing}.
 In all cases, the agent-environment interaction is implemented as a dialogue, and we correspondingly use the instruction-tuned versions of these models.
 Each error bar displayed in the paper shows a bootstrapped 95\% confidence interval around the mean, computed using the default behavior of the \texttt{seaborn} python library~\citep{Waskom2021}.